twilson63/permaweb-cookbook/docs/src/concepts/smartweave.md

 ## Why is SmartWeave important?

-To build decentralized applications, you need to have business logic stored in a persistent layer that is guaranteed not to change over time and is cryptographically verified on the chain.
-This business logic is called a smartcontract; this contract defines the business rules for some functionality for a protocol or application.
-Additionally, you need to be able to store the state or data of the contract on chain; SmartWeave provides an immutable append-only pattern that leverages permanent storage to hold this state.
+The state and logic of decentralized applications needs to be as censorship resistant, permanent and verifiable as the rest of their data.
+SmartWeave enables developers to write smart contracts that encapsulate their apps state and logic on-chain and execute it in a trustless verifiable way.
+This is no small feat as the Arweave protocol does not include incentives for nodes to evaluate smart contract state for the network.

+SmartWeave provides an immutable append-only pattern for contract interactions that leverages permanent storage to hold onto their state.
 The result is a fully decentralized on-chain state machine that can give protocols and applications dynamic functionality in a permissionless and trustless way.
 By using SmartWeave, developers can create smart contracts that are stored on Arweave and are guaranteed not to change over time.
 This allows them to build [Permaweb applications](/concepts/permaweb-apps) with dynamic functionality that can be used in a permissionless and trustless manner.

-There are several reasons why developers might choose to use SmartWeave to create permaweb applications:
+There are several reasons why developers might choose to use SmartWeave to implement the logic for their permaweb applications:

-- Decentralized storage: SmartWeave is built on Arweave, which means that applications created using SmartWeave will be stored on a distributed network of nodes rather than on a central server.
+- **Decentralized storage:** SmartWeave is built on Arweave, which means that applications created using SmartWeave will be stored on a distributed network of nodes rather than on a centralized server.
 This can make them more resistant to censorship, tampering, and other forms of interference.

-- Lazy evaluation: The lazy evaluation feature of SmartWeave contracts allows for efficient and scalable execution.
-Instead of constantly evaluating the state of a contract, the client reading the contract is responsible for evaluating the state, leveraging the users processing power instead of the network nodes.
+- **Lazy evaluation:** The lazy evaluation feature of SmartWeave contracts allows for efficient and scaleable execution.
+Instead of Arweave nodes constantly evaluating the state of a contract, the client reading the contract is responsible for evaluating the state, leveraging the users processing power instead of the networks nodes.

-- Language support: SmartWeave supports a range of programming languages, including JavaScript, TypeScript, Rust, Go, AssemblyScript, and WASM (WebAssembly).
+- **Language support:** SmartWeave supports a range of programming languages, including JavaScript, TypeScript, Rust, Go, AssemblyScript, and WASM (WebAssembly).
 This allows developers to use the language they are most familiar with when creating SmartWeave applications.

-- Data durability: Arweave is designed to store data in a way that makes it highly durable and long-lasting.
+- **Data durability:** Arweave is designed to store data in a way that makes it highly durable and long-lasting.
 This can be useful for applications that need to store data over a long period of time, such as historical records or scientific data.

-- Economic model: Arweave uses a unique economic model based on the concept of "data forever" that incentivizes miners to store data indefinitely.
+- **Economic model:** Arweave uses a unique economic model based on the concept of permanent storage that incentivizes miners to store data indefinitely.
 This can help ensure the long-term viability and durability of permaweb applications created using SmartWeave.

 ## How does SmartWeave Work?